Japan mass killing sparks debate: why didn't the system prevent it?

 Still, most agreed the incident had exposed weaknesses in Japan's community support system for discharged mental patients.

 "Japan's regional support system for the mentally ill is weak," Kyo, the lawyer, said.
-"All we have been doing is institutionalise the mentally ill."
+"All we have been doing is institutionalize the mentally ill."

 What sort of system should be put in place could be a delicate problem in a society where mental illness carries a stigma.